private-retrieval/fund/README.md

 ## Application Process

+Applications are currently: *Open* for round 2 of funding.
+This round will close *May 1st, 2024*.

 ### Step 1: Submit a Proposal

 Submit a proposal by creating a [new issue](https://github.com/private-retrieval/fund/issues/new/choose) in this repository using the provided issue template.
 The details of your proposal may be sent privately by email to `fund at anonymity.dev`, but an issue must be created in this repository to initiate the review process.